s-mushnoori/repo-ception/README.md

 ___

 ## Learning Projects
-As much as I strive for perfection in some areas of my life, I still try to adhere to the philosphy of learning by doing.
 These projects are meant to explore a few concepts at a time to develop an intuitive undrstanding of how certain algorithms or concepts work.
 In some cases, I may revisit older projects and apply some additional ideas to them.

 #### Machine Learning (sklearn)
 |Project|Code|Algorithm|Description|Result|